Dash0 Acquires Lumigo to Expand Agentic Observability Across AWS and Serverless

 Why collector memory usage can spike

-Before setting memory limits, it helpful to understand what drives high memory usage in the Collector.
+Before setting memory limits, it’s helpful to understand what drives high memory usage in the Collector.
 Several common factors can cause spikes:

 • Sudden traffic surges: A burst of logs, metrics, or traces from your applications can overwhelm the Collector’s ability to process and export data.
-This causes internal buffers to grow, thus increasing memory consumption.
+This causes internal buffers to grow and memory consumption to rise.

-• Buffering components: Processors like batch, or exporters with queuing enabled (such as otlphttp), hold data in memory by design.
+• Buffering components: Processors like batch, or exporters with queuing enabled (such as otlphttp), hold data in memory by design, often aggressively.
 If a downstream service is slow or unreachable, these buffers can grow quickly.

 • Resource-intensive processing: Some processors, like transform with heavy regex use or span aggregating trace data, consume more memory per operation.
-These can add up under load.
+These costs add up quickly under load.

 • High cardinality: Although often a backend issue, high-cardinality data can also impact the Collector.
 If processors handle many unique attributes or labels, memory usage can also rise significantly.

-The memory limiter acts as a circuit breaker, stepping in when memory use climbs too high and helping prevent a crash.
+The memory limiter acts as a circuit breaker, stepping in when memory use climbs too high to help prevent a crash.

 How the memory limiter works

 The processor operates on a simple but effective two-level threshold system: a soft limit and a hard limit.
-You can think of it like a traffic management system for your data pipeline:
+You can think of it as traffic management for your data pipeline

-• 🟢 Normal operation: As long as memory usage is below the soft limit, data flows through the pipeline unimpeded.
+• 🟢 Normal operation: As long as memory usage stays below the soft limit, data flows unimpeded.

-Note: The limiter relies on upstream components to properly handle the retryable error it returns.
-Standard OTLP receivers already do this, but if you're using custom components, make sure they can buffer or retry data.
-If not, throttled data will be lost.
+Note that the limiter relies on upstream components to correctly handle its retryable errors.
+Standard OpenTelemetry receivers already do this, but if you're using custom components, ensure that they can buffer or retry rejected data to prevent data loss.

 Quick start: a basic safety net

-The memory limiter is essential in any production-grade Collector setup.
-For it to work as intended, it must be the first processor in each pipeline.
+The memory limiter is essential in any production Collector setup.
+For it to work properly, it must be the first processor in each pipeline.
 This allows it to apply backpressure directly to receivers before any downstream processing increases memory usage.

 Below is a simple configuration for a Collector running on a system with 4 GB of available memory: